-As the new provisions are effective for audits of Financial Statements for periods beginning on or after 1 January 2019, the Engagement Partner needs to complete a cooling-off period of five consecutive years.
+Assuming the new provisions become effective for audits of financial statements for periods beginning on or after 1 January 2019, the Engagement Partner needs to complete a cooling-off period of five consecutive years.
 The individual could come back to the engagement in any Key Audit Partner role for a new seven year term with the 2024 audit.